miyako/4d-plugin-extract/README.md

 |Granite Embedding English R2|Collection|`84`|`21.616`|`3.886`
 |Granite Embedding English R2|Collection|`835`|`136.728`|`6.107`

+#### Remarks

+The sample `.docx` file has `835` semantic chunks, or paragraphs.
+A decoder-only model can generate `1` embedding for the entire document in `0.269` seconds.
+This strategy prioritised speed over accuracy.
+An encoder-only model can generate `84` embeddings with `10%` chunks each in `3.886` seconds.
+This strategy balances speed and accuracy.
+The same encoder-only model can be configued to generate `1` embedding for each of the `835` semantic chunks in `6.107` seconds.
+This strategy is granular but lacks context.

 ### ONNX Runtime stats

 |Model|Output Format|Embeddings per document|Embeddings per second|Seconds per document